Desairo/STM32_UserGuide/lesson2_helloworld/README.md

 STM32 is a family of 32-bit ARM Cortex-M microcontrollers which is developed by STMicroelectronics.
 They are widely used in industry, research, and even projects because of their performance, low power consumption, and rich peripherals.
+Ensure you have downloaded the IDE before you proceed for first project.

 ---